princesingh84/apnacollege-demo/README.md

 # apnacollege-demo
-It is my first Repository
+It is my first Repository.
+Author - Prince Singh